jessepav/lacygoill-wiki-backup/C/glossary.md

 ```
 ## bounds-checker

-C doesn't require  that array subscripts be checked; a  bounds-checker adds this
+C doesn't  require array subscripts  to be  checked; a bounds-checker  adds this
 capability.

 ##